limine-bootloader/limine/PROTOCOL.md

 are going to be used.
 Especially, this means that there is no need to save and restore FPU, SSE, or AVX state when calling the terminal write function.

+### aarch64

+Additionally, the kernel must ensure, when calling `write()`, that:

+* The currently loaded virtual address space is still the one provided at entry by the bootloader, or a custom virtual address space is loaded which identity maps the framebuffer memory region associated with the terminal, and all the bootloader reclaimable memory regions, with read, write, and execute permissions for the EL1.

+* The routine is called *by its physical address* (the value of the function pointer is already physical), which should be identity mapped.

+* Bootloader-reclaimable memory entries are left untouched until after the kernel is done utilising bootloader-provided facilities (this terminal being one of them).

+* The routine is entered in EL1.

 #### Terminal characteristics

 The terminal should strive for Linux console compatibility.